© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 And we worry about a natural human impulse?

-Or worst, we worry about the judgements of people who don’t give two hoots.
+Or worst, we worry about the judgement of people who don’t give two hoots.

 It doesn’t matter.